mattborja/sig3/docs/web-of-trust.md

 During installation of the then latest version of Shibboleth IdP, it was observed that the name listed with the signature on the installation package exhibited an unrecognized email domain (`@steadingsoftware.com`).

 After several emails exchanged with the developer group, key information was exchanged over Zoom to confirm the unknown identity with all members as Shibboleth developer, Rod Widdowson.

-## Responsibility
-As developers and deployers of software products and services, use of third-party libraries or software must be carefully vetted to mitigate damages incurred by malicious attempts on our own supply chains.

-Furthermore, when distributing software, it is imperative that customers are able to verify our software as ensuring it came from us, and not a malicious fork.

 ## Landscape
 - **Key Management** - Secure storage, retrieval, and use of private key material